RakhithJK/dbeaver-cloudbeaver-wiki/AWS-IAM.md

 As most AWS databases have their own authorization system (excluding DynamoDB) each database may require additional authentication parameters.
 It is usually a username/password pair.
-If you use IAM authentication for RDS/Aurora databases then only the database username may be required and you can leave the password field empty.
+If you use IAM authentication for RDS/Aurora databases, then only the database username may be required and you can leave the password field empty.